Most Famous Logos With a Face

 Logo Boston Children’s Hospital

-Boston Children’s Hospital has the most complex logo in terms of the number of elements.
+Boston Children’s Hospital has the most complex logo regarding the number of elements.
 It has a lot of details, arranged in such a way that it is immediately clear to a person what kind of organization it is and what services it provides.
-After all, the field of medicine is one of the most relevant in terms of search, selection, and treatment.
-In some cases, procrastination can turn into a real tragedy, so the identity, although complex, is understandable.
+After all, medicine is one of the most relevant in search, selection, and treatment.
+In some cases, procrastination can become a real tragedy, so the identity, although complex, is understandable.
 The emblem depicts a female health worker holding a young child in her arms.
-The woman’s welcoming face is turned to the baby, and he, in turn, is holding on to her with his hands.
+The woman’s welcoming face is turned to the baby, and he, in turn, is holding onto her with his hands.
 Both figures are arranged in a vertical medallion with a double border.
 Next to it is the full name of the medical institution.
 It is typed in classic sans-serif font.
 Below is the slogan, highlighted in blue.

 Wella